JKRT/LLVMPasses/README.md

 # LLVMPasses
-Simple trivial example on how to run an LLVM module and LLVM function pass
+Simple trivial example on how to run an LLVM module and LLVM function pass using LLVM 6.

-Requirments:
+Run by executing

-LLVM version 6:
+make runFunctionPassOnTestFile

-TODO
+Or

-Provide configurations for other versions of LLVM.
+make runModulePassOnTestfile

-Currently only 6.0 is supported
+LLVM 6.0 and it's dependencies are needed for this to work.